On the exact feasibility of convex scenario programs with discarded constraints: Introduction

-To alleviate conservatism, the so-called sampling and discarding~\cite{CG:11} (see also \cite{CG:18b}) was introduced; a similar result known as scenario approach with constraint removal was also developed in \cite{Cal:10}.
-These allow removing some of the extracted scenarios and enforcing the constraints only on the remaining ones.
+To alleviate this conservatism and trade feasibility to performance, the so-called sampling and discarding~\cite{CG:11} (see also \cite{CG:18b}) was introduced; a similar result known as scenario approach with constraint removal was also developed in \cite{Cal:10}.
+These allow removing some of the extracted scenarios and enforcing the constraints only on the remaining ones, thus improving the performance in terms of optimality of the resulting solution.
 As opposed to the original bound in \cite{CG:08}, however, the bound on the probability of constraint violation in~\cite{CG:11,Cal:10} is not tight.
-In particular, in~\cite{CG:11}, the authors provide an existential statement, showing that there exists a problem class and a scenario removal algorithm for which a tighter bound may be achieved.
-However, the corresponding analysis is not constructive.

-In this paper, we revisit the sampling and discarding methodology and provide a constructive way to achieve the tighter bound discussed in~\cite{CG:11}, thus improving upon the main theorems in~\cite{CG:11,Cal:10}.
-Our approach consists of solving a cascade of optimization problems, and removing a subset of certain cardinality from the original samples at each stage of the process.
-Similarly to~\cite{CG:11,Cal:10}, our bound on the probability of constraint violation, under a non-degeneracy assumption, holds for all convex problems.